 Expand the features of all the current classes!
 Issue orders to the rank and file, introduce various traits to diversify a wide selection of classes along with additional melee weapons and firearms.

 Class System Expansion - We will be working towards expanding the features of all of our current classes.
 You can have a look at our very first developer blog about the Officer class which also goes into detail with an overview of the class system.
 Do let us know what you think!
-(WIP)
+(Done)

 Firearms & Melee Weapons